line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

         compile 'com.linecorp.armeria:spring-boot-webflux-starter:x.y.z'
     }

-It automatically configures the Armeria web server by referring to `application.yml` when the application starts up.
+The above starter configures Armeria as the HTTP server for WebFlux to run on by referring to `application.yml` when the application starts up.
+A user can customize the server configuration with the same properties provided by Spring Boot as for other servers supported with WebFlux such as Tomcat or Reactor Netty.
-A user can configure the server with the properties provided by Spring framework, because it replaces the existing web server, such as Tomcat or Netty, with Armeria web server.
 The following is a simple example for configuring the server:

 .. code-block:: yml